jeissyguimaraes/selenium_java_test_automation_ach/README.md

 # Selenium Java Test Automation Architecture

 ## Overview
-Este projeto de automação de testes foi desenvolvido utilizando Selenium e Java, seguindo os princípios de SOLID e boas práticas de código.
-O objetivo é fornecer uma base sólida para a automação de testes, garantindo código limpo, legível e manutenível.
+This project was developed using Selenium and Java, following SOLID principles and best coding practices.
+The goal is to provide a robust foundation for test automation, ensuring clean, readable, and maintainable code.

 ## Objectives
-- **🔍 Testes Automatizados**: Implementar uma solução automatizada de testes utilizando Selenium e Java.
+- **🔍 Automated Testing**: Implement an automated testing solution using Selenium and Java.
-- **📊 Relatórios Extensivos**: Geração de relatórios detalhados com ExtentReports.
+- **📊 Comprehensive Reports**: Generate detailed reports with ExtentReports.
-- **🚀 Integração Fácil**: Assegurar que a solução seja fácil de integrar em pipelines CI/CD, fornecendo feedback imediato sobre mudanças na UI.
+- **🚀 Easy Integration**: Ensure the solution is easy to integrate into CI/CD pipelines, providing immediate feedback on UI changes.
+- **🌐 Multi-browser Support**: Support for multiple browsers (Chrome, Firefox, Edge) including headless mode.

 ## Key Features
-- **🖥️ Sessões de Teste com ExtentReports**: Inicialização e encerramento de sessões de teste com ExtentReports, incluindo configuração do WebDriver.
-- **📸 Captura e Comparação Visual**: Captura de screenshots de páginas web e comparação com um baseline visual previamente definido.
-- **🔧 Configuração de WebDriver**: Configuração do WebDriver para suportar múltiplos navegadores.
-- **🤖 Automação com Selenium**: Utilização do Selenium para orquestrar o fluxo de testes, incluindo abertura de navegadores, navegação em páginas e execução de checkpoints.
+- **🖥️ Test Sessions with ExtentReports**: Initialization and closing of test sessions with ExtentReports, including WebDriver configuration.
+- **📸 Visual Capture and Comparison**: Capture screenshots of web pages and compare them with a previously defined visual baseline.
+- **🔧 WebDriver Configuration**: WebDriver configuration to support multiple browsers and headless mode.
+- **🤖 Automation with Selenium**: Use Selenium to orchestrate the test flow, including opening browsers, navigating pages, and executing checkpoints.

-## Tecnologias Utilizadas
+## Technologies Used
-- **☕ Java**: Linguagem de programação utilizada para criar e gerenciar os casos de teste.
+- **☕ Java**: Programming language used to create and manage test cases.
-- **🌐 Selenium**: Ferramenta de automação de navegador.
+- **🌐 Selenium**: Browser automation tool.
-- **🧪 TestNG**: Framework de testes utilizado para gerenciamento e execução de testes.
+- **🧪 TestNG**: Testing framework used for managing and executing tests.
-- **📊 ExtentReports**: Ferramenta de geração de relatórios de testes.
+- **📊 ExtentReports**: Tool for generating test reports.
-- **🔄 Jackson**: Biblioteca para manipulação de dados JSON.
+- **🔄 Jackson**: Library for handling JSON data.
-- **✨ Lombok**: Biblioteca para reduzir boilerplate de código.
+- **✨ Lombok**: Library to reduce boilerplate code.

 ## SOLID Principles and Best Practices